tiagopita/veganbase/site/content/_index.md

   text: >
     Veganbase is a social platform discussing vegan lifestyle, discovering and sharing the world’s best vegan products, services.
-At Veganbase you can easily find vegan products and places around you as well as you can promote your vegan business and organisation.
+At Veganbase you can easily find vegan products and places around you as well as promote your vegan business and organisation.
 Read our lifestyle magazine with articles recommended by our community.
-Everything you need to know about vegan lifestyle in one place!
+Everything you need to know about vegan lifestyle is now in one place!
 products:
   - {}
 values: